ttrriipp/odin-recipes/README.md

-Food Recipes Website
+# Food Recipes Website
-The project is about html website that contains food recipes
+The project is about html website that contains food recipes.